alqabandi/customizable_chatbot_fork/README.md

 You'll need to set up a payment method and get an API key (https://platform.openai.com/docs/api-reference/authentication).

 - A mySQL database hosted online.
+-
 In this tutorial, I'll be using google cloud for hosting.
 It's one of the easiest ways to do it.
 If you want to do it the same way, you'll have to create an account and set up payment method.(https://console.cloud.google.com).
-You will also need to create a database and get all its credentials (user, passoword, IP, port)

 - A Streamlit account.
+-
 A free account works.

 - A Github account.

-You need it to launch you project in streamlit.
+You need it to host your repository from which streamlit will pull the code.

 - A code editor installed on your computer.
 I recommend VSCode.